1. Controller identity and scope

 9. Automated decision-making

-Keeptrusts does not use automated decision-making or profiling that produces legal or similarly significant effects on individuals as described in Art.
+Keeptrusts does not use personal information for automated decision-making or profiling that produces legal or similarly significant effects on individuals as described in Art.
 22 GDPR.
-The policy enforcement gateway applies deterministic, rule-based evaluations configured by the customer — it does not autonomously make decisions about individuals.
+Customer-configured gateway policies can combine deterministic rules with model- or service-assisted checks; customers remain responsible for deciding whether and how resulting policy outcomes affect individuals.

 10. Data Protection Officer